finos/common-domain-model/documentation/source/documentation.rst

 Event Model
 -----------

-**The CDM event model currently covers the post-trade lifecycle of over-the-counter derivative transactions**.
+**The CDM event model currently covers the post-trade lifecycle of over-the-counter transactions**.
 Although a non-exhaustive list, the following *business events* are all in scope:

 * Trade execution and confirmation
 * Clearing